Google Local Pack: A step-by-step guide to getting ranked

 • Video recording

-Sometimes, you can get instant GBP verification.
+Sometimes it’s possible to get instant GBP verification.
 To do this, use the same Gmail account that you use for Google Analytics and Google Search Console when registering your business.
 This will automatically connect your Google accounts and verify your business location.

 If you have 10+ locations for your business, you can verify them all in bulk.